*My favorite mistake, a song by Sheryl Crowe–one of my all-time favorite songs*

 There are parts of my life in South Carolina; I miss my friends.
 No doubt, I needed to leave when I did– I needed to not be around my family.
 I needed to not be working at Hillcrest or GMH or the Children’s hospital.
 Too many recent bad memories.
 I needed a fresh start, but by God, it’s hard.

 Moving to a new city as a 20-something year old introvert who would rather hibernate than go out and meet people is hard.
-It’s hard to meet people when you work the night shift.
+It’s extra hard to meet people when you work the night shift.
 I don’t want to date my favorite mistake again, especially since we now live in different states, but my God, it was so good to be with him again.

 We did beach-y things like walk hand in hand on the beach with me stopping every 5 minutes to snap artsy photos.
 We had dinner at a local Italian restaurant.
 While he attended conferences, I left the hotel and visited Myrtle Beach State Park.
 It’s so much more peaceful here than in the busy season.